rustyrussell/lightning-rfc-old/communications/low/02-wire-protocol.md

 side fails the connection.

-Nodes SHOULD send a `close_signature` message after `close_clearing` has been received or acknowledged, and no HTLCs remain in either commitment transaction:
+Nodes SHOULD send a `close_signature` message after `close_clearing` has been received and no HTLCs remain in either commitment transaction:

 * `close_fee`: the fee to offer for the close transaction (in satoshis).
 * `sig`: the signature for the close transaction with that fee.